 - damage to board or community funded buildings

-- damage from vandalism – other than arson; see vandalism funding for information about repairing this type of damage.
+- damage from vandalism – other than arson.
+Refer to our Vandalism funding page for information about repairing this type of damage.

 Further information on what is or isn't covered

-Damage from power failure - damage to electrical infrastructure such as cabling that’s within 3 metres of a building is covered.
-But damage from power failures is not covered.
+Damage to electrical infrastructure such as cabling that’s within 3 metres of a building is covered.
+But damage from power failures isn't covered.

-Solar panels - solar panels that are a part of the building are covered, provided the reason for the damage is not an excluded reason.
+Solar panels that are a part of the building are covered, provided the reason for the damage isn't an excluded reason.
 For example, they won’t be covered if the damage is from general deterioration or weather.

 Pay for damage costing less than $5,000 using your operational funding.